 Veteran.
-A person who has served in the active military or naval service of the United States at any time and who Washington County Department of Housing Services - Housing Choice Voucher Program Administrative Plan shall have been discharged or released therefrom under conditions other than dishonorable.
+A person who has served in the active military or naval service of the United States at any time and who shall have been discharged or released therefrom under conditions other than dishonorable.

 Violence Against Women Reauthorization Act (VAWA) of 2013.
 Prohibits denying admission to the program to an otherwise qualified applicant or terminating assistance on the basis that the applicant or program participant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.